coder-deep4/Python-Projects/README.md

 # screenshot-app
-simple python code using tkinter to create a screenshot app.
+Simple python code using tkinter to create a screenshot app.
 This code use tkinter GUI to take the screenshot of the screen.